 - Toolkit development to provide practical guidance to regulators and RSPs - Technical assistance and capacitation on best practices and innovation.
-This entails sharing the toolkit with stakeholders and conducting capacity building with beneficiary RSPs and regulators1.
-This also involves indepth technical assistance to one regulator.
+This entails sharing the toolkit with stakeholders and conducting capacity building with beneficiary RSPs and regulators.

 Overall programme objective:

 Enhance remittance access opportunities for low-income, rural households, and particularly women.